step-security-bot/cia-compliance-manager/docs/architecture/FUTURE_STATEDIAGRAM.md

 ## Adaptive Compliance Management State Diagram

-**Compliance Focus:** Shows how the system will evolve to maintain dynamic compliance across multiple frameworks, adapting to both regulatory changes and system modifications.
+**📋 Compliance Focus:** Shows how the system will evolve to maintain dynamic compliance across multiple frameworks, adapting to both regulatory changes and system modifications.

-**Operational Focus:** Illustrates the continuous compliance assessment process that replaces point-in-time assessments with ongoing monitoring and adjustment.
+**🔄 Operational Focus:** Illustrates the continuous compliance assessment process that replaces point-in-time assessments with ongoing monitoring and adjustment.

 ```mermaid
 stateDiagram-v2